SPASA SA - Frequently Asked Questions

 WHY USE A REGISTERED BUILDING PRACTITIONER?

 Every building project, no matter how big or small, carries some sort of risk.
 By using a licensed Builder you are engaging a qualified, knowledgeable and experienced professional.
 If you are building a swimming pool or spa, the first question you should always ask your builder is: “Are you a Licensed Builder?” and are you a member of SPASA?
-You can check if your builder is licensed by calling the Office of Consumer and Business Affairs (OCBA)
+You can check if your builder is licensed by calling Consumer & Business Services (CBS)

 Installing a swimming pool or spa involves a number of specialised trades and techniques.
 If you engage a licensed builder or use subcontractors to undertake the work they must provide you with a major domestic building contract for works.
 For works over $12,000 they must also provide Building indemnity insurance.
 It is an offence for an unregistered builder to carry out building work on a swimming pool or spa.